bacalhau-project/examples/README.md

 * If you'd like to work on a example, please find an issue that has not been assigned, then assign the issue to yourself.
 * David and Luke will prioritize the examples that are most useful to the community.

+### General Process

+In summary, the process of developing an example is as follows:

+1. Create a new branch and create an `index.ipynb` file in an appropriate directory.
+2. Develop the notebook and make sure `make test path/to/your/notebook.ipynb` passes
+3. Merge into master
+4. The CI will then render the notebook and push it to the [docs.bacalhau.org repository](https://github.com/bacalhau-project/docs.bacalhau.org/)
+5. The tests run on a cron basis to ensure examples continue to work

-### Basic Example
+### Example Template

 Please see the [basic-template example](templates/basic-template) for a guide on how to create a new example.

 ### Requirements

+The following guidelines aim to maintain the quality of the examples.

+#### Example Requirements

+* The example should be useful, try to avoid toy datasets
+* Don't repeat yourself, if there is an example of something already available, redirect to that.
+For example, don't show people how to ingest data into IPFS, there's [an example for that](data-ingestion).

+#### Markdown Requirements

+* The text should be in English and be free of grammatical mistakes.
+* Remove all formatting other than standard markdown.
+Examples include rogue page breaks, extra bold formatting in headings (`**`), quotation marks around monospaced code, etc.

+#### Dependency Requirements

+* If you install anything, use a tagged version.
+Examples include Docker containers, `pip` installs.
+Etc.

+#### Notebook Requirements

-* All examples must be ipynb files, only ipynb files are rendered to the docs site
+* All examples must be ipynb files
-* Examples must be placed in "task specific" directories in this repository - this structure is mirrored to the documentation site
-* The `todo` and `templates` folder will not be rendered
 * Any file named `README.ipynb` or `index.ipynb` will be rendered as the index page for the directory (see the current examples and the docs website)
+* Prefer fewer cells, they are easier to edit.
+* No spaces in directory names
 * Every rendered directory requires an index.ipynb file, so the HTML index.html file is not empty.
-* No spaces in directory names
 * All rendered notebooks must have the required Docusaurus YAML at the top of the file (see the current examples and templates)
 * Try to avoid using HTML in markdown, it will likely break.
 If you need to, use IPython's HTML class and hide the code cell.

+#### Testing Requirements

-* Make sure `make render` and `make test` succeeds and runs in a reasonable time.
+* Make sure `make convert` and `make test` succeeds and runs in a reasonable time.
 * Only commit to the examples repo, the CI will take care of committing to the docs site.

 ### Documentation Rendering